shawnlaffan/biodiverse/README.md

 # Biodiverse

 Biodiverse is a tool for the spatial analysis of diversity using indices based on taxonomic, phylogenetic, trait and matrix-based (e.g. genetic distance) relationships, as well as related environmental and temporal variations.

+**DOWNLOAD**:  Biodiverse can be downloaded from http://purl.org/biodiverse/wiki/Downloads

 Biodiverse supports the following processes:

   1. Linked visualisation of data distributions in geographic, taxonomic, phylogenetic and matrix spaces;
   1. Spatial moving window analyses including richness, endemism, phylogenetic diversity and beta diversity;